josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⛴️_do_ports_count.md

 ## ✈️ CEVA — Logistics Disruption Does Not Automatically Become A Port Incident

-The July--August 2026 CEVA Logistics incident is a useful boundary correction.
+The July–August 2026 CEVA Logistics incident is a useful boundary correction.

 A cyberattack affected contract-logistics operations at eight European